everchathq/everchathq/README.md

 ### Contributors

 We're looking for any form of help from the open-source community here on GitHub or anywhere else.
-Please reach out via email contact@everch.at in case of any questions.
+Please reach out via email at contact@everch.at in case of any questions.

 <br/><br/>